KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to paraphrase other researchers' work wisely?"
+- "How to paraphrase other researchers' work wisely"
-- "How to avoid image plagiarism?"
+- "How to avoid image plagiarism"
-- "How to better cite other researchers' data?"
+- "How to better cite other researchers' data"
-- "How to avoid self-plagiarism?"
+- "How to avoid self-plagiarism"

 data-description: "Not Applicable to this Lesson"
 ---